OpenArabic/0300AH/README.md

 These are the major steps.
 Please,  do not hesitate to contact the me if you have any questions, no matter how insignificant they may seem to you.

+0204IbnKalbi.AnsabKhayl:
+It took me 4 hours to edit this text.

+0204IbnKalbi.JamharaAnsab:
+I chose to work with the Shamela version because sections were tagged in the Shamela version whereas sections were not tagged in the JK version.
+It took me around 60 hours to edit the Shamela version.
+The reason it took so long is that I was working with a PDF whose Arabic text was extremely difficult to read.
+In addition, the file itself has many gaps in the text, which made it hard to compare with the PDF.
+The file seems to be missing a lot of text.

+0261AbuHasanCijli.MacrifaThiqat:
+This folder contains versions of two separate texts MacrifaThiqat and TarikhThiqat.
+I worked with Shamela009170 because this version was the only version for TarikhThiqat.
+It took me 20 hours to edit this text.

+0292Yacqubi.TarikhYacqubi
+I worked with the Shamela version of this text because this version seemed to already have section tags.
+It took me 16 hours to edit this text.

+0296IbnMuctazz.TabaqatShucara
+I worked with the Shamela version of this text because it was the only version available.
+It took me 20 hours to edit this text.

+0300IbnKhurdadhbih.MasalikWaMamalik
+I worked with the Shamela version of this text because it had section tags.
+It took me 8 hours to edit this text.